 Laser Cutting Examples

-April 2015 Pomerantz Center, Second Floor Lobby
+April 2015 Pomerantz Center

-Studio V --- Residential
+Interior Design Department, Studio V --- Residential.

 Professors: Joseph Lembo, Takashi Kamiya and Johannes Knoops

-T. Jacob Hooker, Accessories Design major
+T. Jacob Hooker, Accessories Design graduate

+Hojun Lee, Fashion Design graduate.
 Laser cut dress